Daisy Bell

-"Daisy Bell (Bicycle Built for Two)" is a song written in 1892 by British songwriter Harry Dacre with the well-known chorus "Daisy, Daisy / Give me your answer, do. / I'm half crazy / all for the love of you", ending with the words "a bicycle built for two".
+"Daisy Bell (Bicycle Built for Two)" is a song written in 1892 by British songwriter Harry Dacre with the chorus "Daisy, Daisy / Give me your answer, do. / I'm half crazy / all for the love of you", ending with the words "a bicycle built for two".
 The song is said to have been inspired by Daisy Greville, Countess of Warwick, one of the many mistresses of King Edward VII.
-It is the earliest song sung using computer speech synthesis by the IBM 704 in 1961, a feat that was referenced in the film 2001: A Space Odyssey (1968).
-Also referenced in the movie Robots (2005) by Blue Sky Studios.
+It is the earliest song sung using computer speech synthesis by the IBM 7094 in 1961.

 History

 "Daisy Bell" was composed by Harry Dacre in 1892.
 As David Ewen writes in American Popular Songs:

 The song was originally recorded and released by Dan W. Quinn in 1893.